chrishumboldt/Webplate/README.md

+# NO LONGER SUPPORTED
+Leaving the code here for the sake curiosity.

 # Webplate Framework
 Webplate is an awesome front-end framework that lets you stay focused on building your site or app all the while remaining really easy to use.